 You ideally want to get the best results for the lowest price on your bath remodel project.
 Careful shopping and smart design can help keep the costs of fixtures and tile and other materials low.
 But contractor labor is the biggest cost for any full reno.
 This post has ideas for how to get quality bids without inflated labor pricing.
 The bottom line?
 Good contractors really like to work for organized clients who have clear plans.
 Read on to find out why and how!
 Continue reading How to Save on a Bathroom Reno

 Natural stone mosaic tile is a popular choice for shower and bathroom floors nowadays.
-And it can be a great way to add natural color and flair to a renovation design.
+And it can be a great way to add some flair to a renovation design.
 However using natural stone mosaics can also result in annoyingly obvious seams.
 Human brains are really great at pattern recognition.
 So it can be difficult to hide the seams between individual mosaic tile mats for a perfectly uniform looking final result.
 Read on if you’d like some tips for installing seamless stone tile mosaics!
-Continue reading The Seam-y Side of Stone Pebble Mosaics
+Continue reading The Seam-y Side of Mosaics

 Tile can be expensive, and finding tile that you like can be hard.
 There are lots of retail options for buying tile but there are also lots of pros and cons to consider like selection vs markup, easy returns vs online availability, etc. It’s a good idea to know where residential reno tile comes from even if you’re working with a pro designer.
 Knowledge is power after all, and some tile buying intel can be a powerful cost savings tool.
 So this post has some tips!
 Continue reading So, Where to Buy Tile?